-TABLE 11: Focus group discussion quotes from community health workers and social workers regarding CHWs serving as childcare center staff KAWANGWARE KIBERA KARIOBANGI "CHWs are not employed and this "The community "Cannot leave could offer them a good opportunity."
-CHW knows them which CHWs to run the is the most whole thing literate important factor for people need to run "CHWs would be a good asset the whole thing it caregivers to trust because they know the HIV status them."
-Social will work."
-Social of community children already worker Workers and know how to care for these high need children."
+TABLE 11: Focus group discussion quotes from community health workers and social workers regarding CHWs serving as childcare center staff KAWANGWARE KIBERA KARIOBANGI "The community knows them which is the most important factor for caregivers to trust them."
+Social worker "Cannot leave CHWs to run the whole thing literate people need to run the whole thing it will work."
+Social Workers "CHWs are not employed and this could offer them a good opportunity."
+CHW "CHWs would be a good asset because they know the HIV status of community children already and know how to care for these high need children."
 CHW